jnozzi/cocoadev.com/markdown/GrowingVirtualMemory.md

 What is the reason for this growing virtual memory usage and how can it be avoided in code ?

 Most of the objects in the loop are autorelased .
-Does it relate in any way to General/AutoRelease pools?
+Does it relate in any way to AutoRelease pools?

 I appreciate in advance for any help.